ilmercu/urlfinder/README.md

 # urlfinder

-urlfinder is tool which allows to find recursively all the URLs starting from a base URL.
-URLs are taken from `<a>` tags or `<form>` action attributes.
+urlfinder is an enumeration tool which allows to find recursively all the URLs starting from a base one.
+URLs are taken from:
++ href attribute from `<a>` tags
++ action attribute from `<form>` tags

-The tool can retrieve only links coming from same domain or retrieve all the URLs in a page
+The tool can retrieve only URLs coming from the same domain of the base URL or retrieve the entire set of URLs in a page considering infinite domains

 ## How To Execute